-NSK Centre (Island Place Shopping Centre) at Island Place, North Point, in which the Group has a 40% interest, is a participating property in the Energy Saving Charter 2018 which is sponsored by the Environmental Bureau of the Hong Kong Government.
+Both South Island Place, as well as NSK Centre (Island Place Shopping Centre) at Island Place, North Point, in which the Group has a 50% and 40% interest respectively, are participating properties in the Energy Saving Charter 2019 which is sponsored by the Environmental Bureau of the Hong Kong Government.

 - The remaining major property owned and managed by the Group is 3 Jordan Road.
-At 3 Jordan Road: - Lighting in all the common areas has been replaced with energy efficient LED bulbs - There is a process underway to replace all individual air-conditioning units with new energy efficiency units.
+At 3 Jordan Road: - · Lighting in all the common areas has been replaced with energy efficient LED bulbs - There is a process underway to replace all individual air-conditioning units with new energy efficiency units.